Neil Carmichael (English politician): 2017 to present

 Following the 2017 general election, Carmichael has pursued a number of initiatives in education policy.
 Carmichael runs a consultancy Dunshiel Education, bringing together senior education policy experts to provide strategic advice on emerging public policy.
 He was appointed honorary professor of Politics and Education at Nottingham University in December 2017 and regularly lectures on Brexit and education issues.
 Carmichael also chairs the Commission on Sustainable Learning for Work, Life and a Changing Economy supported by Pearson Education.

 In early 2018, Carmichael became President of the Conservatives for a People's Vote, #C4PV campaign.

+During 2019, Carmichael became chair of the Association of Dental Groups (www.theadg.co.uk) and Chief Executive Officer of UCEC (www.ucec-education.com).

 In April 2019, Carmichael announced that he had left the Conservative Party to register with The Independent Group, later also known as Change UK.
 In the 2019 European Parliament election, he was second on the party's list of candidates in the East of England constituency.
 They received 3.65% of the vote in the constituency and none of their candidates were elected.

 In September 2019, Carmichael joined the Liberal Democrats.